*This was originally published in June 2021

 The Islanders drafted Trottier in 1975, and he made his professional debut in the 1975-76 season, scoring 95 points and winning the Calder Trophy for rookie of the year.
 He won the Art Ross Trophy for the league’s top scorer with 134 points and the Hart Trophy in 1978-79; he had six seasons with 100 or more points but only one 50 goal campaign in 1981-82.
 Trottier was a core piece in the Islanders’ run of four Stanley Cups, winning the Conn Smythe in 1980.
 Over his career, he scored 524 goals, 1425 points in 1279 games, and was inducted into the Hockey Hall of Fame in 1997.

-There are six active Indigenous players in the NHL: Ethan Bear, Cree – Edmonton Oilers; Zack Whitecloud, Sioux – Vegas Golden Knights; Carey Price – Montreal Canadiens, T.J.
-Oshie – Washington Capitals, Brandon Montour, Mohawk- Florida Panthers; and Travis Hamonic, Métis – Calgary Flames.
+There are six active Indigenous players in the NHL: Ethan Bear, Cree – Carolina Hurricanes; Zack Whitecloud, Sioux – Vegas Golden Knights; Carey Price – Montreal Canadiens, T.J.
+Oshie – Washington Capitals, Brandon Montour, Mohawk- Florida Panthers; and Travis Hamonic, Métis – Vancouver Canucks.